Tips For Hiring Software Development

 Software is complex and delicate.
 Even if you have a single provider performing most of the work, have an independent provider review or manage the process.
 Unless you are a software expert, it is difficult to review source code or thoroughly test software.
 While providers may have professional preferences, a provider who cannot work with other vendors is also unlikely to work well with clients.

-Having multiple vendors also protects you from the unavailbity of a single provider.
+Having multiple vendors also protects you from the unavailability of a single provider.
 Should your main provider be unable to service your account in the future, your secondary or partner vendor will already be familiar with your business and software.

 Documentation is important